ritaendicott/fall-2014-public/naive_bayes/README.md

-How to write a naive bayes on MapReduce.
+How to write a naive bayes algorithm on MapReduce.
 ================
 This is for a CTR problem.
 ### Step 1